 401(k) Matching Average and Contribution Limits

-Regardless of your employer’s match, however, you should still be contributing at least a small part of your pay to your 401(k).
-That will ensure you do have funds to live off of once you hit retirement.
-Typically, you’ll want to save between 10% and 20% of your gross salary toward retirement.
+Regardless of your employer’s match, however, you should still do your best to contribute some of your pay to your 401(k).
+Not only will that lower your tax liability, it will give you a source of income once you hit retirement.
+Experts recommend saving between 10% and 20% of your gross salary toward retirement.
 The total amount can be split between your 401(k) and other retirement accounts you may have, or you might keep all of that in your 401(k).
 Be sure to keep yourself on track throughout the work years, checking whether you’re meeting your age group’s average 401(k) contribution numbers or not.

 Employer 401(k) matching is essentially free money that you can easily benefit from.
-There’s typically no extra hoops you need to jump through to qualify.
+There are typically no extra hoops you need to jump through to qualify.
 Be sure to check with your company to see whether it offers a match.
-Also see whether you need to enroll manually and how much the match equals.
-The real trick to your employer match is working to ensure you’re taking full advantage of the maximum it can contribute.
+Also see whether you need to enroll manually,how much you need to contribute to max out the match and what kind of vesting schedule applies.
+Employer matching can provide a great boost to your retirement savings, so make sure you’re informed on the details and taking full advantage.

 Tips on Saving for Retirement

 - To branch out a bit more in your retirement savings, you can open an IRA.
 An IRA, or individual retirement account, isn’t sponsored by your employer.
-You have to open and fund it entirely yourself.
+You have to open and fund it entirely yourself, but the upside is that you have more investment options.
 Of course, you can get an advisor to manage your accounts for you, as well.